srlabs/phink/book/src/TECH.md

 ## Coverage-Guided Strategy

 Currently, Phink employs a partially coverage-guided approach.
-While full coverage feedback from low-level instrumentation is not available yet, plans are underway to integrate this capability via WASM VM or PolkaVM in future versions.
+While full coverage feedback from low-level instrumentation is not available yet, plans are underway to integrate this capability via [WASMI](https://github.com/wasmi-labs/wasmi) or [PolkaVM](https://github.com/koute/polkavm) in future versions.

 ## Execution and Validation

-For each generated seed, Phink executes the associated input on a local Substrate node, which is emulated using mocks.
+For each generated seed, Phink executes the associated input on a mock-emulated 'node'.
-This setup ensures that invariants are verified : known selectors are checked to ensure contract robustness and that invariants hold across different execution paths.
+This setup ensures that invariants are verified : known selectors are checked to ensure that invariants hold across different message calls.

 ## Contract Instrumentation